elektronikworkshop/StreamCmd/README.md

 # *StreamCmd* - A pluggable command line handler for Arduino Stream objects
 *StreamCmd* enables you to set up command line interfaces (CLI) which then will work on different kinds of Stream-objects like Serial, WiFiClient and so on.

-For instance you can run the same CLI-object on the Serial interface but re-use it for telnet or other interfaces which provide a Stream interface (if not: just write one - it's pretty simple).
+For instance you can run the same CLI-object on the Serial interface but re-use it for [Telnet](../TelnetServer) or other interfaces which provide a Stream interface (if not: just write one - it's pretty simple).

 *StreamCmd* features a neat argument parsing interface which allows you to fetch different flavors of numerical command arguments and lets you parse string options in a convenient manner.
 For instance: